whynoodle/homelab-diagram/README.md

 **What is virtualization?**

 - Virtualization is required to run virtual machines like Windows Subsystem For Android™.  `Run.bat` helps you enable it.
-After rebooting, re-run `Run.bat` to install Win
+After rebooting, re-run `Run.bat` to install Windows Subsystem For Android™.
+If it's still not working, you have to enable virtualization in your BIOS/UEFI.
+Instructions vary by PC vendor, look for help on